AntonTerekhov/OrientDB-PHP/readme.markdown

     $db = new OrientDB('localhost', 2424);

 ### Connect to server ###
-Connects to OrientDB server (not database) with user/passwd specified.
+Connects to OrientDB server (not database) with user and passwod specified.
 Returns true on success or throws exception.

     bool $db->connect(string $userName, string $password);